 The Omega Master Chronometer is about the pursuit of the best possible movement.
 Not the most complex movement, not the one with the most features, or the craziest complications.
 No. With the Master Chronometer, Omega wanted to create a standard movement that will perform to the same high level in every situation, in every environment, in every possible condition.
 Heat, cold, magnetic fields, shocks… Everything you can imagine has been tested, ensuring precision, reliability and efficiency, everyday and everywhere.
 Believe it or not, this is a really big deal, more significant even than any tourbillon.
 Not only has Omega spent years on research and development, it has also created an entirely new way to certify these watches.
 Today, we bring you where no camera has ever been before; inside the Omega Master Chronometer Certification facilities.

 We wanted to understand why Omega decided to create the Master Chronometer movement and the certification process that goes along with it.
 We also wanted to see first-hand, step by step, how the Omega Master Chronometer watches are tested and certified, what procedures are followed and of course what the final outcomes are.
 So, we asked Andreas Hobmeier, Omega Vice-President Procurement and Production (or in more simple terms, the head of production at Omega Watches) to take us on a tour, explaining all the details along the way, and of course we took our cameras with us.
-Well, as it turns out, the process of the certification is so involved and complex, that we ended up with a TV-style documentary, which you can watch below:
+Well, as it turns out, the process of the certification is so involved and complex, that we ended up with a TV-style documentary.

 About the Omega Master Chronometer